AgaMiko/plastic-object-detection/content/home/hero.md

 # Note.
 An optional note to show underneath the links.
 [cta_note]
-  label = '<a class="js-github-release" href="https://sourcethemes.com/academic/updates" data-repo="gcushen/hugo-academic">Latest release<!-- V --></a>'
+  label = "Apply until 18.10.2020"
 +++

 **Learn more, waste less!**

 Build with us a model to detect waste in environment.
-Apply until 18.10.2020